|Board of Social Work|

 Please review the Frequently Asked Questions and Licensure Process Handbook prior to contacting the Board office.
 You are also encouraged to email any questions to email@example.com.
 Board staff will respond to all messages as soon as possible.
 Thank you for understanding and cooperation as we focus on ensuring complete applications continue to be processed within 30 days.

-The Regulations Governing the Practice of Social Work have been updated effective December 30, 2015 and are available under “Laws and Regulations.”
-The fee changes listed within the new Regulations will be effective December 30, 2015.
-Licensure renewal requirement changes will begin with the 2017 renewal.
+The Regulations Governing the Practice of Social Work have been updated effective August 12, 2016 and are available under “Laws and Regulations.”

 Renewal Explanation for 2015 Regulation Changes